 A number of activities are deemed offenses when committed by juveniles, because of the their age at the time of the activity.
-These are called "status" offenses.
+These are called status offenses.
 Examples of status offenses include:

-"Deinstitutionalization" of Status Offenses
+Deinstitutionalization of Status Offenses

 During the late 1960s and 1970s, there was a move toward deinstitutionalizing status offenses.
 The movement was formalized by the 1974 Federal Juvenile Delinquency Act.
 Deinstitutionalization meant that juveniles who committed status offenses were diverted from the juvenile justice system to agencies outside the juvenile court's jurisdiction.
 The county or district attorney was given the authority to divert an offender, and this decision was made before a petition was filed.

 After diversion, juveniles who were adjudicated for status offenses were often classified as children in need of supervision (CHINS), persons in need of supervision (PINS), and minors in need of supervision (MINS).
 Today, status offenses still exist in all states, and many juveniles are still confined for such offenses.
 The Department of Justice estimated that in 1996, juvenile courts around the United States formally disposed of some 162,000 status offenses, 44,800 of which were liquor law violations (OJJDP, 2000).

-Example of Age "Status" Offense: Curfew
+Example of Status Offense: Curfew

 Many cities, such as New Orleans, Atlanta, and Washington, D.C., require individuals under the age of 17 to be off the streets by 11 p.m.
 Teenagers found violating this curfew are held at a police-designated truancy center until a parent or guardian claims them.
 Parents who are found to be aiding and abetting curfew violators are subject to fines and community service.

-Example of Age "Status" Offense: Truancy
+Example of Status Offense: Truancy

 Most local laws prohibit school-age children from taking unexcused school absences.
 If caught being truant, juveniles may be processed in juvenile court or processed informally.
 In some states, such as Virginia and Arizona, parents can also be held accountable for their children's truancy and may be fined or jailed.